brooktewabe/React-Native-Expo-Task-Tracker/README.md

-## Frontend Exercise
+## React Native Expo App

+- Typescript

-SignUp, login, home and Profile screens
+- SignUp, login, home and Profile screens

-SignUp includes - Google Places Autocompelete, Fetch current location, Error handling
+- SignUp includes - Google Places Autocompelete, Fetch current location, Error handling

-Login - A simple JWT login
+- Login - A simple JWT login

-Home - display data from the API
+- Home - display data from the API

-Profile - to update info used in signUp (initially display what is stored in redux store)
+- Profile - to update info used in signUp (initially display what is stored in redux store)